 - A. Any complainant or member who is dissatisfied with an investigation of alleged member misconduct that occurred during an encounter with a community member may request a review. - B. The request for review must be filed within 30 calendar days of the complainant or member receiving IPR's notification regarding disposition of the case.
 The Director may adopt rules for permitting late filings. - C. A request for review must be filed in writing personally, by mail or email with the IPR Office, or through other arrangements approved by the Director. - D. The request for review shall include: - 1.
 The name, address, and telephone number of the appellant; - 2.
 The approximate date the complaint was filed (if known); - 3.
-The substance of the complaint; - 4.
-The reason or reasons the appellant is dissatisfied with the investigation. - E. The complainant or member may withdraw the request for review at any time.
+The substance of the complaint;

+- 4. The reason or reasons the appellant is dissatisfied with the investigation. - E. The complainant or member may withdraw the request for review at any time.

 3.21.150 Reviews and Supplementary Investigations.
+Case File Review.

-A complaint resulting in an investigation may be reviewed or supplemented with additional investigative work as a result of an appeal.
-The IPR will act in accordance with applicable provisions of the collective bargaining agreements covering Bureau personnel when it participates in an IAD investigation, or when it initiates an investigation.
+- A. When a timely appeal has been submitted to and accepted by the Director, the Director and the Committee chair will schedule a case file review meeting before the Committee to assess the completeness and readiness of the investigation for an appeal hearing. - B. As a result of the case file review, IPR or IAD may conduct additional investigation A complaint resulting in an investigation may be reviewed or supplemented with additional investigative work as a result of an appeal.
+The IPR will act in accordance with applicable provisions of the collective bargaining agreements covering Bureau personnel per 3.20.120. when it participates in an IAD investigation, or when it initiates an investigation.
 The Director shall conduct a preliminary review of IAD's investigation and may conduct an investigation to supplement IAD work.
-The Director shall decide:

-A. If no further investigation and consideration of evidence is warranted the Director shall inform the complainant or member of the basis for the decision and the opportunity for a hearing before the Committee or,

-B. If additional investigation and consideration of evidence is warranted the Director shall request IAD reconsider its efforts and results.
+The Director shall decide: - A. If no further investigation and consideration of evidence is warranted the Director shall inform the complainant or member of the basis for the decision and the opportunity for a hearing before the Committee or, - B. If additional investigation and consideration of evidence is warranted the Director shall request IAD reconsider its efforts and results.
 The Director shall review the additional work of IAD and may conduct supplemental investigation.
 The Director shall schedule the appeal for a hearing before the Committee.